patrick-brainoo/JS-Fundamentals/README.md

 - If the argument is not a number or missing → prints "Missing number of occurrences"
 - If the argument is a positive number → prints "C is fun" that many times

+project 8

+This script prints a square using the character `X` based on the **first argument**:

+- If the argument is missing or not a number → prints "Missing size"
+- If the argument is a positive number → prints a square of size n × n